Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Experiments

+This section presents and discusses the results of runtime experiments in 2-D. Notably, we discuss situations where the real-world datasets divert from the worst case scenario as shown in experimental results, and analyze the performance of our practical $k$-level algorithm beyond worst-case runtime analysis.

-\textbf{Varying $\boldsymbol{k}$.} Figures~\ref{2d-k1} and \ref{2d-k2} show the average run times as $k$ varies.
+\subparagraph{Varying $\boldsymbol{k}$.} Figures~\ref{2d-k1} and \ref{2d-k2} show the average run times as $k$ varies.
 Our $k$-level-based algorithm performed consistently better than the baseline algorithm for all datasets.
 In the smaller one (COMPAS), the advantage of our $k$-level-based algorithm was relatively small but in the larger one (IIT-JEE), the advantage was significant---showing a speedup of over $40$x.
 One interesting finding is that the performance of our algorithm remained nearly unchanged for increasing $k$ values, which seems to contradict our theoretical analysis.
 In fact, the time spent on the line-sweeping process---originally intended for constructing the $k$-level---accounted for only a small fraction of the total run time in our experiments.
 The algorithm \cite{chan1999remarks} we adapted is output-sensitive, meaning it runs faster when the input lines have lower $k$-level structural complexity.
-It is known that the best known structural complexity of the $k$-level in 2-D, i.e., $O(nk^{1/3})$, might not be a tight upper bound \cite{toth2001point, halperin2017arrangements}, and the actual structural complexity of a variety of input distributions can be significantly lower \cite{chiu2020average}.
-Additionally, since values of $k$ were relatively small in all our experiments, its increment did not increase the structural complexity of the $k$-level by a lot.
+It is known that the best known structural complexity of the $k$-level in 2-D, i.e., $O(nk^{1/3})$~\cite{dey1998improved}, might not be a tight upper bound \cite{toth2001point, halperin2017arrangements}, and the actual structural complexity of a variety of input distributions can be significantly lower \cite{chiu2020average}.
+Of course, given the range of $k$ ($k \leq 500$) in our experiments, the increment of $k$ may not increase the structural complexity of the $k$-level by a lot, even in the worst case.
 On the other hand, the performance of the baseline also stayed almost the same, which was expected since its run time is independent of $k$.

-\textbf{Varying $\boldsymbol{\epsilon}$.} Figures~\ref{2d-eps1} and \ref{2d-eps2} show the average run times as $\epsilon$ varies.
+\subparagraph{Varying $\boldsymbol{\epsilon}$.} Figures~\ref{2d-eps1} and \ref{2d-eps2} show the average run times as $\epsilon$ varies.
 Our $k$-level-based algorithm still outperformed the baseline in all cases.
 The run time of the baseline algorithm increased with larger values of $\epsilon$, as this led to more ordering exchanges being processed by the algorithm.
 However, the performance of our $k$-level-based algorithm only slightly increased, which again reflects that the actual structural complexity of the $k$-level for a real-world dataset can be low.